metareflection/www-research/neuro/index.md

 # Neuro-Symbolic Isomorphisms (NSIs)

-Through the introduction of **Neuro-Symbolic Isomorphisms**, we aim to match the human ability to:
+Through the introduction of **Neuro-Symbolic Isomorphisms**, we aim to create neural networks that can match the human ability to:
 - Reason symbolically.
 - Learn composable skills.
 - Satisfy safety constraints.